-Institutional recommendation for Arizona teacher certification certification to other states via reciprocity.
+Graduates completing MLFTC teacher preparatory programs are eligible for an Institutional Recommendation allowing them to satisfy academic requirements for teacher certification in the state of Arizona.
+Graduates seeking certification or licensure in other states may need or want to become certified in Arizona first and then transfer that certification to other states via reciprocity.
 Prospective students can use the professional licensure page to determine if reciprocity or direct application is the preferred option in the states in which they are interested in teaching.
 Prospective students are encouraged to contact their states of interest to confirm the MLFTC preparatory programs they are interested in will lead to certification or licensure.